Used Car: 2011 Chevrolet Impala Review

 Reviewers agreed that the 2011 Chevrolet Impala was not their top pick in its class when it was new.
 With sleep-inducing driving dynamics and an antiquated four-speed automatic transmission, the Impala trails the competition’s performance.
 The Impala has a smooth ride, but reviewers said its steering lacked feel, and that it didn’t corner well.
 The Impala offers good fuel economy, and while it doesn’t have a bad safety rating, other large cars performed better in crash tests.

 Inside, reviewers liked the vast cargo space and capability to seat six, but they found that the Impala didn’t stack up to the competition when it came to interior quality or comfort.
 Many test drivers thought the cabin was roomy enough, but some wanted more legroom.
 Test drivers appreciated the ease of use and accessibility of the controls in the Impala.
 Some auto critics were also satisfied with the number of useful standard features, but others felt that large cars such as the Ford Taurus offered better high-tech cabin electronics.
-On the upside, the Impala has a good reliability score.

 Other Cars to Consider